Skillshare Alternatives: 17 Top Picks For You To Check Out

 You can build online courses and provide digital memberships, one-time webinars, and digital downloads.
 You can also construct your own bespoke website, use email marketing tools, and get help 24 hours a day, seven days a week.
 It's a platform with practically all the tools educators need to build and launch a successful course.

 While Podia holds online courses, its structure is less recognizable to traditional educational formats than other platforms on the market.
-Podia has many fantastic features, but its platform primarily relies on integrations.
+Podia has many fantastic features, but its platform primarily relies on integrations (you can learn all about it in our complete Podia review).

 Some significant areas where this could be a concern include analytics, which will require you to connect to your Podia products through a third-party provider.